M-Minkov/kubernetes-vm-controller/README.md

 # Node Lifecycle Manager

+For a quick way to run it locally, see [README.run-local.md](README.run-local.md).

 Automates node lifecycle management in AKS clusters.
 Monitors node health, drains bad nodes, scales your cluster, and sends alerts when things go wrong.

 ## What It Does